NVIDIA/TensorRT-Model-Optimizer/docs/source/guides/8_autocast.rst

       low_precision_type="fp16",            # or "bf16"
-      nodes_to_exclude=None,                # optional list of node name patterns to keep in FP32 op_types_to_exclude=None,             # optional list of op types to keep in FP32 data_max=512,                         # threshold for node outputs
+      nodes_to_exclude=None,                # optional list of node name patterns to keep in FP32 op_types_to_exclude=None,             # optional list of op types to keep in FP32 nodes_to_include=None,                # optional list of node name patterns to force-include in low precision op_types_to_include=None,             # optional list of op types to force-include in low precision data_max=512,                         # threshold for node outputs
       init_max=65504,                       # threshold for initializers
       keep_io_types=False,                  # whether to preserve input/output types